| Competition

 the framework of a multilateral agreement on competition laws raises

+many complex issues and was premature at the time.
 2.3 There is broadly shared recognition among ICC members that

 the issues in question are complex and that, while efforts are being